engity-com/bifroest/docs/reference/session/fs.md

 # Filesystem session

-This variant of [session](index.md) is stored on the same local filesystem where also Bifröst is running.
+This variant of [session](index.md) is stored on the same local filesystem onb which also Bifröst is running.

 ## Properties